Tag: righteousness

 2) How was John’s ministry not successful?
 How was John’s ministry successful?

 3) What is the difference between worldy success and Godly success (if there is any)?
-If they are different, how do you define success for yourself, members, or the church?
+If they are different, how do you define success for yourself, family members, or the church?

 • The First Sunday of Advent